- Is there a minimum age limit?

 Shift work is required, between 8am and 12 midnight seven days a week on a rotating shift basis.
 Some hours either before 8am or after midnight may need to be undertaken to meet operational needs, with appropriate notice.

 6. Will I get into the regular force easier?

 As the role of PCSO is very different to the role of a regular force officer, there is no natural progression or easy entrance into the regular force.

 7. Do I have to be posted where I live?

 Applicants need to be aware that they will be expected to serve within the county of Derbyshire.
 However every effort is made to take personal needs and circumstances into account where possible.
 It is worth noting that there will need to be a balance between personal and organisational needs.

 The designated hours for a full-time PCSO are 37 per week.

 9. Can I work part time?

 You would need to make it clear during the recruitment process that you would like to work part time and include a list of the possible hours that could be worked and how many you would like to work in total.
-This will be considered by the particular division and although we will make every effort to meet your hours, it will depend upon the particular operational requirements of the division.
+This will be considered and although we will make every effort to meet your hours, it will depend upon the particular operational requirements of the division.